HeshanKarunaratne/cka/README.md

 #### Stateful Sets

 When working with deployments PODs come up with random names.
 If the instances need a particular order and a name you can use statefulsets.
-With statefulsets PODs are created in a sequencial order.
+With statefulsets PODs are created in a sequential order.
 After the first POD is deployed, it must be in running and ready state before the next POD is deployed.
 To enable continuous replication you can point the slaves to the master.
-Even if the master fails and the POD is recreated, it would still come up with the same name. `podManagementPolicy: Parallel` add this to make the statefulset not follow the ordered approach(default value is OrderedReady)
+Even if the master fails and the POD is recreated, it would still come up with the same name. `podManagementPolicy: Parallel` add this to make the statefulsets not follow the ordered approach(default value is OrderedReady)

 ```yml
 apiVersion: apps/v1